nesdebie/password_generator/README.md

 # password_generator

-A small program to explore how Rust works by generating random passwords.
+A small program to explore how Rust works by generating random passwords with a minimum size of 16.

 ## Setup
 ```